daz4126/Nanny-State/README.md

   </div>
    ```

-2. Create the initial `State` object (everything goes in the State, props, the View and event handlers):
+2. Create the initial `State` object with any initial property values (and the View):
    ````javascript
   const State = {
     count: 0,